EVENT: DESI BLOGGERS CONNECT

 - Drizzle ghee or oil around it and cook till light brown specks appear on both sides.

-- Repeat steps 8 – 12 with the remaining dough.
+- Repeat the above steps with the remaining dough.
 In between you may need to wet the cloth again.

 - Serve hot thalipeeth with some yogurt, butter, ghee or peanut yogurt raita (dip).